AbbasPak/K-Means-Clustering-in-psychology-Case-study/README.md

 ## Table of Contents
 + Introduction
-+ Objective
 + Data
 + Methodology
 + Results

 ## Introduction

-The `[Brief COPE](https://github.com/AbbasPak/K-Means-Clustering-in-psychology-Case-study/blob/main/cope.rst)` is a widely used self-report questionnaire that assesses coping strategies individuals use when faced with stress or challenging situations.
+The [Brief COPE](https://github.com/AbbasPak/K-Means-Clustering-in-psychology-Case-study/blob/main/cope.rst) is a widely used self-report questionnaire that assesses coping strategies individuals use when faced with stress or challenging situations.
 The questionnaire consists of 28 items that measure 14 coping strategies *Self-distraction, Denial, Substance Use, Behavioural disengagement, Emotional Support, Venting, Humour, Acceptance, Self-Blame, Religion, Active Coping, Use of Instrumental Support, Positive Reframing*, and *Planning*.

-### Objective

 Understanding coping strategies’ impact on psychological `well-being` is key to identifying strategies that may serve as resources for successful adaptation.
 Existing research has explored the relationship between coping styles and various mental health variables, such as resilience. `Resilience` might be seen as a personality trait—a positive, distinct feature of an individual that mitigates the negative effects of stress and minimizes episodes of depression.